Research

 Chapter from Dissertation

 Can privatization depoliticize former areas of state intervention?
 Experimental evidence suggests that market reforms are especially resilient to policy reversals due to their ability to shape individuals’ perceptions of incumbents (SoRelle 2022, Machtei n.d.).
 Absent of a corresponding change to the properties of the service or the information environment, such a dynamic would imply that market reforms alter the issue frame used for evaluating candidates (Chong and Druckman, 2007; Druckman, 2004).
 That is, reduced accountability following domestic liberalization may be a function of reforms removing policy domains from the dominant political discourse and framing their respective services or goods as market choices.
-In this chapter, I suggest that marketization reforms have depoliticizing effects which make them particularly resilient to reasserting state intervention.
-To test this, I propose an observational design based on the United Kingdom’s experience with public housing privatization.
+Using subnational data from the United Kingdom’s 'Right to Buy' reform, I show that privatizing government assets (in this case, public housing) has a depoliticizing effects which can make such reforms particularly resilient to reasserting state intervention.